 The course will be structured through projects of various lengths.
 Students will build on previous knowledge to develop a personal approach.
 Students will produce work from a wide variety of clays, techniques, ideas and glazes.
-There are students at all levels in the course.
+This class is for those with no, or very little experience in ceramics.

 What will I study?

 Develop mould making processes, figurative work, decorative surfaces developing colour with slips and glazes, thrown tableware, mini paper-clay projects.
 An element of history and contemporary influences will always be included supported by the wide selection of specialist books and magazines.
 Screen printing onto clay and throwing multi-sectional work is encouraged for more advanced students.
 You will have access to electric kilns for earthenware and gas fired kilns for stoneware.
 There is a raku kiln and possibility for smoke fired surfaces to your work.
 Please keep some work for the summer Art Leisure Exhibition.

 What do I need to join the course?

 No experience necessary.
 A note book and pen for recording ideas, your work and glaze details, a protective shirt and enthusiasm for experimenting with form and fire.

 Each course is ten weeks long and runs from 6.30pm-9.00pm.